vkcode7/cpp/FAQs.md

 ### final specifier (since C++11) - How can I set up my class so it won’t be inherited from?

-Specifies that a virtual function cannot be overridden in a derived class, or that a class cannot be derived from.
+<mark>Specifies that a virtual function cannot be overridden in a derived class, or that a class cannot be derived from.</mark>

 ```c++
 struct Base